Alan Sugar: Amstrad

 In 1968, aged 21, Sugar set up Amstrad with £100 of Post Office savings.
 He started off selling radio aerials for cars and other electrical goods out of a van which he had bought for £50 and insured for £8.

-The name of the company was formed from his initials and the first four letters of the word trading: Alan Michael Sugar Trading.
+The name of the company was formed from his initials and the first four letters of the word 'trading': Alan Michael Sugar Trading.
 It began as a general importer/exporter and wholesale; by 1970 the first manufacturing venture was underway.
 He achieved lower production prices by using injection moulding plastics for hi-fi turntable covers, severely undercutting competitors who used vacuum-forming processes.
-Manufacturing capacity was expanded to include the production of audio amplifiers and tuners.
+In the mid 1970s manufacturing capacity was expanded to include the production of audio amplifiers, stereo cassette recording decks and AM/FM radio tuners.
+In most cases beating the competition on price.

 In 1980, Amstrad was listed on the London Stock Exchange and during the 1980s Amstrad doubled its profit and market value every year.
 By 1984, recognising the opportunity of the home computer era, Amstrad launched an 8-bit machine, the Amstrad CPC 464.
 Although the CPC range were attractive machines, with CP/M-capability and a good BASIC interpreter, it had to compete with its arch-rivals, the more graphically complex Commodore 64 and the popular Sinclair ZX Spectrum, not to mention the highly sophisticated BBC Micro.
 Despite this, three million units were sold worldwide with a long production life of eight years.
 It inspired an East German version with Z80 clone processors.
-In 1985, Sugar had another major breakthrough with the launch of the Amstrad PCW 8256 word processor which retailed at over £300, but was still considerably cheaper than rival machines (such as the Apple Macintosh Plus, which retailed at $2599).
-In 1986 Amstrad bought the rights to the Sinclair computer product line and produced two more ZX Spectrum models in a similar style to their CPC machines.
+In 1985, Sugar had another major breakthrough with the launch of the Amstrad PCW 8256 word processor which retailed at over £300, but was still considerably cheaper than rival machines (such as the Apple Macintosh Plus, which retailed at $2,599).
+In 1986, Amstrad bought the rights to the Sinclair computer product line and produced two more ZX Spectrum models in a similar style to their CPC machines.
 It also developed the PC1512, a PC compatible computer, which became quite popular in Europe and was the first in a line of Amstrad PCs.